lowdrant/rdiv/README.md

 1. Notice that R1 scales with the ratio.
 That handles the "theory" part nicely
 2. As for practice, resistor values come in "decades," or multiples of 10.
 For every resistor value listed in a table, a resistor with the same coefficient, but a different order of magnitude is available, e.g. 1.2->12->120->0.0012->etc. Such is the wonder of standard resistor tables.

-Corollary: Any minimum-error voltage divider problem can be solved using only the coefficient of the desired resistor ratio represented in scientific notation without loss of generality.
+Corollary: Any minimum-error voltage divider problem can be solved using the coefficient of the desired resistor ratio, as it would appear represented in scientific notation, without loss of generality.

 ## Acknowledgements
 The resistor values used in this CLI were downloaded and regex'd from [this electronics-notes.com article](https://www.electronics-notes.com/articles/electronic_components/resistors/standard-resistor-values-e-series-e3-e6-e12-e24-e48-e96.php).
 Although resistor tables are standardized, the article embedded the values in an html table, which made automating input very easy.